 Pear Tree Free is a program sponsored by the Johnson County Native Plant Partnership (JoCo NPP), duke energy, and Johnson County Soil & Water Conservation District to encourage residents to remove from their properties Callery Pear trees, more commonly known as Bradford Pear.
-With completion of removal, the landowner will be eligible to receive a free five to seven gallon native species, either tree or shrub.
+With completion of removal, the landowner will be eligible to receive a free three to five gallon native species, either tree or shrub.

 What species are we replacing and why?